dalab/dissolve-struct/_posts/wiki/2015-09-04-writing-your-own-application.md

 # Implement Dissolve Functions

-Now that the development environment is set, you'll need to write define some implementations for an interface provided using `DissolveFunctions`.
+Now that the development environment is set, you'll need to implement a few functions for an interface named `DissolveFunctions`.
 In order to bootstrap and get you started, you'll find a skeleton in `src/main/scala/ch/ethz/dalab/dissolve/app/DSApp.scala`.
 This file contains all the necessary instructions to get you started with